Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 # Revision History

 # Tabs{.tabset}

+## Revision v1.02a
+- Added a pull down resistor to keep the WiFi module (if present) disabled during board powerup
+- improved the USB  impedance matching and trace routing.
+- Added USB-C test pads
+- improved the CAN-FD termination resistor bypass solder jumper design to make it easier to use the 6HC as an expansion board.

 ## Revision v1.02
 - Update the power and stepper driver circuitry to allow VIN of up to 48V.